James John Hogan

 James John Hogan (October 17, 1911 - June 14, 2005) was an American prelate of the Roman Catholic Church who served as the sixth bishop of the Diocese of Altoona-Johnstown in Pennsylvania (1966-1986).
 He previously served as an auxiliary bishop of the Diocese of Trenton in New Jersey (1959-1966).

 Biography

 Early life

 James Hogan was born on October 17, 1911, in Philadelphia, Pennsylvania,.
 The family move to Camden, New Jersey, when was a child.
-After graduating from Camden Catholic High School in Cherry Hill, New Jersey, Hogaan studied at St. Charles College in Catonsville, Maryland.
+After graduating from Camden Catholic High School in Cherry Hill, New Jersey, Hogan studied at St. Charles College in Catonsville, Maryland.
 Deciding to become a priest, Hogan entered St. Mary's Seminary in Baltimore, Maryland.
 He continued his studies in Rome, residing at the Pontifical North American College.

 Priesthood

 While in Rome, Hogan was ordained to the priesthood for the Diocese of Trenton by Bishop Ralph Leo Hayes on December 8, 1937.

 Auxiliary Bishop of Trenton

 On November 27, 1959, Hogan was appointed as an auxiliary bishop of Trenton and titular bishop of Philomelium by Pope John XXIII.
 He received his episcopal consecration on February 25, 1960, from Bishop George W. Ahr, with Bishops James A. McNulty and James Griffiths serving as co-consecrators.